Q: Why Now?

 A: Yes, we welcome input.

-Q: What steps has Half Moon Ventures taken to communicate the project before it was finalized?
+Q: What steps has MNEP taken to communicate the project before it was finalized?
 Some of us feel that there was a lack of answers before the project was finalized.

 a.
 Half Moon Venture’s community engagement started in late 2014, and involved individual and small group meetings, attending community events, getting to know people on an individual basis and discussing the project.
 In the past 12 months, the project design and costs were finalized.
 Prior to Half Moon Ventures taking over the project from Princeton Energy, Princeton began initial work and communication with the community in 2013.
 At that time, Princeton reached out to several hundred residents for support on legislation to support a bond for this project, and even thought this project is too small to use a bond issue, the key finding was they found feedback on the project was in favor by 40 to 1.

 b.
-To communicate answers to this project, Half Moon Venture’s organized a community meeting on October 2nd 2017.
+To communicate answers to this project, Half Moon Venture’s, the parent of MNEP, organized a community meeting on October 2nd 2017.
 To communicate this meeting and create maximum attendance Molokai New Energy Partners performed the following:

 i.
 Ran three weeks of advertisements in the Molokai Dispatch announcing the meeting.